HARD TIMES CREATE STRONG MEN PDF

 Hard Times Create Strong Men by Stefan Aarnio

-Stefan Aarnio shatters the modern myths of science, faith, and human
+Stefan Aarnio shatters the modern myths of science, faith, and human nature, while feeding the mind and lifting the spirit of his readers.

 CHAPTER 10: GREAT EXPECTATIONS—WHY IT IS YOUR DUTY TO BECOME A RICH AND POWERFUL MAN